 It is no small promise that Christ came and died and was resurrected as a vicariously living body.
 He walked empathetically near to the material world he came to recreate.
 He suffered and died in a body.
 And he remains a real and living body that will return to wipe every real tear from our real eyes.
 The body of Christ that the church holds up to the world through Holy Week and beyond represents something more fully human, more real than ourselves, and it is this reality that Jesus lifts us toward, transforms us into, and advocates for on our behalf.
 The real presence of Christ adds a certain and heavenly dimension to our lives to be sure, but to describe this as anything other than a dimension that profoundly orients us here and now, in real bodies to the world around us, is to profoundly misunderstand the gift.

 Far from a subject for another time or place, how might God be speaking to your physical existence even now?
 How does your body accompany your questions and encounters with God?
-After the dark and corporeal moments of Holy Week, consider Christ who walked among the world as a human body, who shared a last meal and washed the feet of his friends, who set his face toward the anguish of the cross, who offered his body for the sake of yours.
-And who today, on this side of Easter, stands and physically calls us to come further into this bright mystery even today.
+Consider Christ who walked among the world as a human body, who shared a last meal and washed the feet of his friends, who set his face toward the anguish of the cross, who offered his body for the sake of yours.
+And who today, stands and physically calls us to come further into this bright mystery even today.

 Jill Carattini is managing editor of A Slice of Infinity at Ravi Zacharias International Ministries in Atlanta, Georgia.

 Every article, podcast, and video on this website is made possible by the kindness of our supporters.

 If you'd like to support our mission of sharing a thoughtful Christianity to the world, you can donate through our site.